How do I remember that the HTML named entity for an ellipsis is

 … and not

 &ellip;?
 Because if it were ellip, for ellipsis, I wouldn’t be wondering in the first place about whether or not there’s an “h” in there.
 (It’s a horizontal ellipsis.)
 (There’s also a vertical ellipsis numbered entity.)
-Though the exact definition of the Binary Borgnine Horizon Theory is as hazy as its silly name (which I am at full liberty to come up with) it’s basically that you should look for ways to reduce in two steps — first to a binary, then between the two.
+Though the exact definition of the Binary Borgnine Horizon System is as hazy as its name, it’s basically that you should look for ways to reduce in two steps — first to a binary, then between the two.
 That there’s a good number of these easy-level Sudoku puzzles sitting around in life.

 Argentina and Venezuela are another example.
 How do I remember that Venezuela is at the top of South America and Argentina is at the bottom of South America?
 I happen to have noticed once, in elementary school, that they started with letters at opposite ends of the alphabet.
 Only I found it a shame that the letters were switched around in order, because I needed to remember it as A to V. Top to bottom — the Western text direction other than left-to-right.
 Then I realized that, because I happen to know that they’re switched around, it can only be the one way.
 In other words, because I already knew about that first letter thing, I had a binary.
 Understanding that there was an extra step involved meant that it couldn’t be the original way.
 It filled in two more countries in my image of South America, and I could avoid learning by rote.